 Recent studies show that around 70% of tablet owners regularly sit in front of the TV while browsing (something called ‘dual screening’).
 Further to this, tablet owners tend to fall very nicely into the ABC1 category.

 What the heck is ABC1?
 It’s a name used by marketers to describe the three higher social and economic groups collectively, the members of which represent the target market for most consumer brands – and probably yours too.
 It’s certainly where you’ll find the best profit margins and brand loyalty.

 Now that most usability issues have already been ironed out with tablet devices, advertisers are confident about integrating the tablet experience into more traditional campaigns.
 Given the findings of this research, TV commercials seem an obvious place to start.
 Enter ‘transmedia storytelling’:

 How do you stand above all the other adverts on TV?
 By being the one who also has your advert on the iPad in the viewer’s hands!
 Because they are tracking a story across different media, the user feels more involved while allowing the brand to infiltrate more of their ‘periphery’.
 They implicitly ‘opt in’ to an adventure, rather than just being bombarded by a flashing screen while they stare mindlessly or put the kettle on.

-But above all else, moving the audience from couch to digital platform allows you to capture ‘big data’….
+But above all else, promoting the audience from couch potatoes to digital participants allows you to capture ‘big data’….
 Where are they?
-Who are they; male of female?
+Who are they?
 What age group are they?
-What time did they visit – and so which advert convinced them to take action?
+What time did they visit?
+Which advert convinced them to take action?
 Which products did they browse?
-With the answers to these questions, you can send timely, targeted follow-ups and convert interest into sales: A big difference from a TV ad, I’m sure you’ll agree.
+With the answers to these questions, you can send timely, targeted follow-ups and convert interest into sales.
+That’s a big difference from a simple ‘old-school’ TV ad approach, I’m sure you’ll agree.

 eCommerce Development Trends – The 2013 Outlook